 - Conduct the steps 1, 2, 3 and 4 for the WSP preparation: - Analysis of the water supply system and its surrounding environment.
-Fill the formats 3-4. - Visit the scheme from the water catchment (i.e. upstream of the source) to tap to identify and analyze the probable causes and areas of water contamination and direct and indirect environmental and climate-induced hazards.
-Fill up the formats 6a;

-- Prepare the short and long term 'action' plan using the same formats 6a and 6b.
+Fill the formats 3-4. - Visit the scheme from the area of boring to community/private tap to identify and analyze the probable causes and areas of water contamination and direct and indirect environmental and climate-induced hazards.
+Fill up the formats 6a; - Prepare the short and long term plans using the same formats 6a and 6b.
 The plans should include measures to prevent water contamination and to mitigate or adapt to the identified environmental and climate-induced hazards; - Conduct the steps 5 and 6 concerning monitoring, verification, review and documentation of WSP.
-In case the control measures or mitigation and adaptation measures do not work, other improvement measures must be formulated and implemented in coordination with WUSC; - Verify the control measures adopted under WSP to safe guard the water from contamination by testing water quality (step 5).
-Carry out written record of all activities, including monitoring and verification; - Follow up on the environmental and climate-induced hazard mitigation and adaptation measures to assess whether they are effectively implemented and are leading towards the expected impacts (step 5); - Users' satisfaction survey is to be conducted every 6 months to assess the effectiveness of WSP implementation from the perspective of public health and continuity of water supply, as well as to address the complaints of users regarding the water facilities (step 6). - The findings of the WSP monitoring, users' satisfaction survey and water quality tests, as well as any corrective/improvement measures to the WSP will be discussed in a mass meeting.
+In case the control measures or mitigation and adaptation measures do not work, other improvement measures must be formulated and implemented in coordination with WUSC; - Verify the control measures undertaken under the WSP to safeguard the water from contamination by testing water quality (step 5).
+Prepare a written record of all activities, including monitoring and verification; - Follow up on the environmental and climate-induced hazard mitigation and adaptation measures to assess whether they are effectively implemented and are leading towards the expected impacts (step 5); - Users' satisfaction survey is to be conducted every 6 months to assess the effectiveness of WSP implementation from the perspective of public health and continuity of water supply, as well as to address the complaints of users regarding the water facilities (step 6). - The findings of the WSP monitoring, users' satisfaction survey and water quality tests, as well as any corrective/improvement measures to the WSP will be discussed in a mass meeting.